neatnik/omg.lol/info/Community/irc.md

 ### Hiding your IP address

 If you’d like to hide your connection details, you can request a _vhost_ or _virtual hostname_.
-Just ask our friendly bot, penelope, in any channel she’s in: `penelope: set my vhost to [vhost]`, where `[vhost]` is whatever virtual hostname you’d like to use.
+Just ask our friendly bot, penelope, in any channel she’s in: `!vhost [vhost]`, where `[vhost]` is whatever virtual hostname you’d like to use.
 You can be creative here, within reason.

 ### Channels